Skip to main content

 So all that heat, grease, and other pollutants are not fully vented.

-Also, the front burner of all ranges is designed to be high output.
+The front burner of every range is also designed for high output.

 But what does that mean?

-Let's take cooking bacon as an example to fully understand this concept.
+Let’s use bacon as an example to understand this concept.

-When you cook bacon, for example, you might think it's just the wonderful bacony aroma filling your kitchen (and maybe a bit of unwanted grease).
+When you cook bacon, you might think it’s just the wonderful baconey aroma (and a bit of unwanted grease).

 • Nitrogen Oxide (NO)